Geography of Chile: Far North

 The far north is the only part of the country in which there is a large section of the Andean plateau.
 During summer the area receives considerable rainfall in what is commonly known as the "Bolivian winter," forming shallow lakes of mostly saline waters (Salar de Llamara, Salar de Miraje, Salar de Atacama) that are home to a number of bird species, including the Chilean flamingo.
 Some of the water from the plateau trickles down the Andes in the form of narrow rivers, many of which form oases before being lost to evaporation or absorption into the desert sands, salt beds, and aquifers.
 However, some rivers do manage to reach the Pacific, including the Loa River, whose U-shaped course across the desert makes it Chile's longest river.
 The water rights for one of the rivers, the Lauca River, remain a source of dispute between Bolivia and Chile.
 These narrow rivers have carved fertile valleys in which exuberant vegetation creates a stark contrast to the bone-dry hills.
-In such areas, roads usually are usually built halfway up the arid elevations in order to maximize the intensive agricultural use of the irrigated land.
+In such areas, roads are usually built halfway up the arid elevations in order to maximize the intensive agricultural use of the irrigated land.
 They offer spectacular panoramic vistas, along with the harrowing experience of driving along the edges of cliffs.

 In the far north, the kinds of fruits that grow well in the arid tropics thrive, and all kinds of vegetables can be grown year-round.
 However, the region's main economic foundation is its great mineral wealth.
 For instance, Chuquicamata, the world's largest open-pit copper mine, is located in the far north.
 Since the early 1970s, the fishing industry has also developed significantly in the main ports of the area, most notably Iquique and Antofagasta.